IronManYG/Chirp/README.md

 - Some modules apply `dev.gaddal.convention.buildkonfig`.
 When applied, you MUST define `API_KEY` in `local.properties` at the repo root, or the build will fail.
   - Example entry in `local.properties` (do not commit this file):
     - `API_KEY=your_value_here`
+  - Modules that currently apply this convention (as of 2025-11-16):
+      - `core:data`
+      - `feature:chat:data`
   - Generated package name for BuildKonfig is derived from the module path via `pathToPackageName()`.

 Potential future configuration